gimkasrikanth/google-maps-sdk-ios-drag-drop/README.md

 - The important class is the GMViewController.
 The code is well documented and should speak for itself.

+- Make a long press on the marker and you can drag the marker arround and set it to another position.

 If you have further questions or notes please feel free to contact: robert.weindl@blackstack.net